brianhcruz/brianhcruz.github.io/lab6/index.md

 ```
 ## Downloading Census Data

 The next step was to download the data that would be necessary for the project.
-These were two variables from two ACS5 surveys: the "Total Income in the Past 12 months Below the Poverty Level" and "Total Population" data for every county in Wyoming.
+These were two variables from two ACS5 surveys: the *Total Income in the Past 12 months Below the Poverty Level* and *Total Population* data for every county in Wyoming.
 These variables were downloaded from the 2005 - 2009 ACS5 survey and the 2015 - 2019 ACS5 survey.
 Because only one set of geographic features is necessary for this project, only geospatial data were included for the 2015 - 2019 survey; the 2009 - 2005 data was exported only as a .CSV file.
 More information about these variables and others available through the ACS5 survey can be found in Social Explorer's Data Dictionary: https://www.socialexplorer.com/data/ACS2019_5yr/metadata/?ds=ACS19_5yr

 ```{r}
 #Load ACS5 data from 2014 - 2019